rust-lang/rfcs/text/0000-stabilize-marker-freeze.md

 Note that for this latter use-case, `core::marker::Freeze` isn't entirely sufficient, as an additional proof that `T` doesn't contain padding bytes is necessary to allow this transmutation to be safe, as reading one of `T`'s padding bytes as a `u8` would be UB.

+Renaming the trait to `core::marker::ShallowImmutable` is desirable because `freeze` is already a term used in `llvm` to refer to an intrinsic which allows to safely read from uninitialized memory.
+[Another RFC](https://github.com/rust-lang/rfcs/pull/3605) is currently open to expose this intrinsic in Rust.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation